luzi41/Decentralized-voting-app-sui/README.md

 - [Rust](https://www.rust-lang.org/tools/install) for compiling the Sui Move smart contracts.
 - [Sui CLI](https://docs.sui.io/cli/install) for deploying smart contracts.

+Switch your SUI Wallet to the same environment network (default devnet) you want to publish your voting smart contract.
+You need a sufficient amount of gas (sui).
+You may get some suis from faucet if you are in local, test or dev environment.

 ## Installation

 1. **Clone the Repository:**